YunoHost-Apps/invoiceninja5_ynh/README_fr.md

 #### Multi-user support

 * There is no official LDAP support
-* The first user gets created after installing Invoice Ninja
+* The first user gets created after installing Invoice Ninja.
+The email-address is the one of your administrator user of the app.
+The password is the administration password you provided while installing.
 * Other users can be created from inside the application

 ## Documentations et ressources